Azure-Samples/ms-identity-java-spring-tutorial/3-Authorization-II/roles/README.md

 App roles, along with Security groups are popular means to implement authorization.
 Using Role-based Access Control (RBAC) with Application Roles and Role Claims, developers can securely enforce authorization policies with minimal effort on their part.
 Another approach is to use Azure AD Groups and Group Claims.
 Azure AD Groups and Application Roles are by no means mutually exclusive; they can be used in tandem to provide even finer grained access control.

 A Microsoft Identity Platform Office Hours session covered Azure AD App roles and security groups, featuring a similar scenario.
-A recording of the session is is provided in this video [Using Security Groups and Application Roles in your apps](https://www.youtube.com/watch?v=LRoc-na27l0)
+A recording of the session is provided in this video [Using Security Groups and Application Roles in your apps](https://www.youtube.com/watch?v=LRoc-na27l0)

 For more information about how the protocols work in this scenario and other scenarios, see [Authentication Scenarios for Azure AD](http://go.microsoft.com/fwlink/?LinkId=394414).